Deep Learning GPU Benchmarks

 Concerning the data exchange, there is a peak of communication happening to collect the results of a batch and adjust the weights before the next batch can be calculated.
 While the GPUs are working on calculation a batch not much or no communication at all is happening across the GPUs.

-A good linear and constant scale factor of around 0.93 is reached, meaning that each additional GPU add around 93% of its theoretical linear performance.
-The similar scale factor is obtained employing mixed precision.
+A good linear and constant scale factor of around 0.94 to 0.95 is reached, meaning that each additional RTX 6000 Ada GPU adds around 95% of its theoretical linear performance.
+The similar scale factor is obtained employing fp16 mixed precision training.
+Note the values in the graph: a 2x RTX 6000 Ada configuration delivers similar performance as a single H100 80GB accelerator.

-With the RTX 4090 we have a different situation though.
-While the single GPU performance is decent, the multi-GPU performance of the RTX 4090 is falling short of expectations.
-As shown in the diagram below, the scale factor of the second RTX 4090 is only 0.76 - not enough for a reasonable Multi-GPU setup.
+With the RTX 4090 we find a different situation.
+While the single GPU performance is solid, the multi-GPU performance of the RTX 4090 is falling short.
+As shown in the chart below, the scale factor of the second RTX 4090 is only 0.62 to 0.75 which is not good for a reasonable Multi-GPU setup.

-The reason here fore is probably an intended market segmentation by NVIDIA to separate the Pro-GPUs from the cheaper NVIDIA GeForce 'consumer' series not to be used in Multi-GPU setups.
+The limiting of the transfer speed is probably an intended market segmentation by NVIDIA to separate the Pro-GPUs from the cheaper NVIDIA GeForce 'consumer' series not to be used in Multi-GPU setups.

 Conclusions